divergio/realtime/README.md

 So how would we achieve fluid real time text that preserves the emotions of the original typer over an unstable network?
 Fortunately, someone has already solved it with a brilliant but elegant solution: Mark Rejhon's (XEP-0301: In-Band Real Time Text)[https://xmpp.org/extensions/xep-0301.html].

-Briefly, what that specification describes is a technique for encoding the original intervals between key presses, transmitting them, and then reproducing them at the destination.
+Briefly, what that specification describes is a technique for encoding the original time between key presses, transmitting them, and then reproducing them at the destination.
 It treats the text more like a video, using time stamps for each insertion and deletion, and sends a record of those key presses at regular intervals.
 The result is text appearing on screen that reproduces the look-and-feel of the typing of the sender, no matter the condition of the network separating the users.

 I believe it is relatively straightforward to adapt the techniques in XEP-0301 for use in a Urbit chat app.